In this Article

 Health Benefits of Tea for Kids

 An upset stomach and vomiting are major symptoms of nausea.
-Nausea is common in children as their immunity system is still developing and so they are more prone to sickness or nausea.
-Tea provides a helpful aid at this point as it helps treat nausea and on the other side also makes you feel fresh and hydrated.
+Nausea is common in children as their immune system is still developing and hence they are more prone to sickness or nausea.
+Giving ginger tea can help treat nausea.

-As tea is hot, it cures cough and common cold not only in adults but also among children.
+Tea can also help with cough and common cold not only in adults but also in children.
 Be it a bad throat or a bad cough; tea is a common solution to both the problems.

 Slippery elm tea or marshmallow tea are best teas given to children suffering from a cough.
 In case your child also has nasal congestion, prefer serving them coltsfoot or peppermint tea.

-Severe pain in the stomach area could be due to a condition known as colic and is very common among children.
+Severe stomach pain could be colic which is very common among children.
 Serving lukewarm tea is a good solution for treating colic in children and the best teas for treating colic include peppermint tea and chamomile tea.